 Getting that highly prized and well-paid Electrical Engineer position requires a well written and attractive CV.

 No matter what industry you are in, you need to have in your arsenal the best possible CV if you’re to stand any change of bagging the interview you’ve always wanted.
-All of this means that your job application must be a sales pitch that highlights your proven knowledge of engineering design software and equipment.
+Right from the start your job application must be a sales pitch that highlights your understanding of the principles of electricity and your experience of designing, developing, and testing electrical equipment and systems.

 On this page, we’ve brought together all the resources required to write a stellar Electrical Engineer CV that will push you to the front of the que.
-Use our advice and extensive library of expertly written examples as practical starting guides on which to base your own winning one.
+Discover how to write one that shows your technical proficiency and reflects your practical experience in the field of electrical engineering.
+Also, use our advice and extensive library of expertly written examples as starting guides on which to base your own winning one.
+Combined our advice will make writing a top CV as easy as one, two, three.

 Maxine Corry